A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Surgery diagrams and ribbon graphs

-Suppose we want to modify $S(id)$ using Dehn surgery to get $S(t_c^i)$ for $i \in \{ \pm 1 \}$, where $c$ is a simple closed curve in $\Sigma_g \setminus D$.
-Pick a fiber $ \Sigma_g \times \{pt\} := F$ in $\nu(\Sigma_g)$ and choose an embedding of $c$ in $F$, then let $A$ be an annular neighbourhood of $c$ in $F$ and write $N$ for the solid torus obtained by thickening $A$ to one side of $F$ in $\Sigma_g \times I \simeq \nu(\Sigma_g)$.
-Now we remove $N$ and reglue it by the map of Figure \ref{stalltwist}; by construction this is Dehn surgery.
-Away from $N$ the fibering is the same, but as we pass across $N$ a Dehn twist about $c$ occurs.
-This changes the gluing from the identity to a Dehn twist about $c$.
-This Dehn surgery corresponds to adding a $4$-dimensional $2$-handle to the Kirby diagram with framing coefficient specified by the map of Figure \ref{stalltwist}.
+Let $c$ be a simple closed curve in $\Sigma_g \setminus D$.
+To obtain $S(t_c^{\pm1})$ from $S(\mathrm{id})$ using Dehn surgery, pick a fiber $\{\mathrm{pt}\} \times \Sigma_g := F$ in $\nu(\Sigma_g)$ and choose an embedding of $c$ in $F$, let $A$ be an annular neighbourhood of $c$ in $F$, and write $N$ for the solid torus obtained by thickening $A$ to one side of $F$ in $\nu(\Sigma_g)$.
+Now remove $N$ and reglue it by the map of Figure \ref{stalltwist}.
+Away from $N$ the fibering is the same, but as we pass across $N$ a Dehn twist about $c$ occurs, so we have cut open the fiber surface $F$, and reglued via $t_c^{\pm 1}$.
+This is equivalent to performing Dehn surgery along $c$, with framing specified by Figure \ref{stalltwist}.